AlizeeFR/My-programming-studies/README.md

 - Familiarity with natural language processing, artificial intelligence, and machine learning
 - Familiarity with data visualization, analysis, and business training in project management, marketing, and business administration
 - Familiarity with software design paradigms (Agile, Scrum framework, Project+ and preparing for PMP)
-- Familiarity with comamnd-line interfaces and vesrion control with Git
+- Familiarity with command-line interfaces and vesrion control with Git
 - DevOps background in networking and cloud computing and AWS (CompTIA A+, Network+ Cloud Essentials, Security+, Project+, IT Operations Specialist, ITIL Foundations, LPI Linux Essentials, CIW Site development associate, CCNA, CCNA Security, CCDA and CCENT)
 - Database administration and SQL